Health & Safety

-- Upon hire, all staff are given four days of basic cleaning training that includes how to properly disinfect high-touch areas.
+- Upon hire, all building engineer staff are given four days of basic cleaning training that includes how to properly disinfect high-touch areas.

-- Each year, engineers also participate in a training webinar to review basics and expectations.
+- Each year, building engineer staff also participate in a training webinar to review basics and expectations.

 - All building engineer staff will continue to receive training on any new disinfecting and sanitizing procedures.